michaelmendoza/learning-tensorflow/README.md

 # Learning Tensorflow

 This tutorial was created for learning tensorflow by example.
-Currently this repo contains examples for a simple single-layer neural network, multi-layered perception neural network, and convolutional neural networks.
-Tensorflow implementations function with a variety of data sets.
+Currently this repo contains examples for a simple single-layer neural network, a multi-layered perception neural network, and a convolutional neural network.
+Tensorflow implementations in this repo work with a variety of data sets.

 # Examples